NativeScript/workshop/docs/chapters/chapter5.md

 #### Step 1

-Add customer event called `teamTap` to `FixtureComponent`, similar to how it was done in `LeagueTableComponent`.
+Add a custom event called `teamTap` to your `FixtureComponent` in `fixture.component.ts`, similar to how it was done in `LeagueTableComponent` example above.

 <div class="solution-start"></div>
 ``` javascript